 Key Stage 1 and 2 Curriculum

 In both key stages the curriculum is taught through a range of themes or topics which form a two year rolling programme.
 Although Literacy and Numeracy are taught as discrete topics, where possible, other curricular areas are taught through a creative approach which helps to highlight the links between subjects.

 Whole School Themed Weeks/Days

-We aim to add to the curriculum by having themed weeks or days where the children can concentrate on one aspect of the curriculum eg: Art week.
+We aim to add to the curriculum by having themed weeks or days where the children can concentrate on one aspect of the curriculum eg: Healthy week, Chinese New Year.
 By involving the whole school this also gives our pupils opportunities to work with older and younger pupils on a similar theme.